-Any of the above occurrences could reduce or prevent sales of ONPATTRO, increase our expenses and impair our ability to successfully commercialize ONPATTRO.
+Any of the above occurrences could reduce or prevent sales of ONPATTRO or GIVLAARI, increase our expenses and impair our ability to successfully commercialize either ONPATTRO or GIVLAARI.

-The CMO and manufacturing facilities we use to make ONPATTRO and certain of our current product candidates, including our Cambridge facility, our future Norton facility, and Agilent and other CMOs, will also be subject to periodic review and inspection by the FDA and other regulatory agencies.
-For example, Agilent and our Cambridge-based facility were subject to regulatory inspection by the FDA, the EMA and potentially other regulatory authorities in connection with the review of our NDA and MAA for ONPATTRO, and may be subject to similar inspection in connection with any subsequent applications for regulatory approval of ONPATTRO filed in other territories or in connection with the pending FDA and EMA regulatory applications for givosiran.
+The CMO and manufacturing facilities we use to make ONPATTRO, GIVLAARI and certain of our current product candidates, including our Cambridge facility, our future Norton facility, and Agilent and other CMOs, will also be subject to periodic review and inspection by the FDA and other regulatory agencies.
+For example, Agilent and our Cambridge-based facility were subject to regulatory inspection by the FDA and the EMA in connection with the review of our applications for regulatory approval for ONPATTRO and GIVLAARI, and may be subject to similar inspection in connection with any subsequent applications for regulatory approval of ONPATTRO or GIVLAARI filed in other territories or in connection with the pending FDA regulatory application for lumasiran.
 The discovery of any new or previously unknown problems with our facilities or our CMOs, or our or their manufacturing processes or facilities, may result in restrictions on the drug or CMO or facility, including delay in approval or, in the future, withdrawal of the drug from the market.
 We have developed cGMP capabilities and processes for the manufacture of patisiran formulated bulk drug product for commercial use.
-In addition, in April 2016, we completed our purchase of a parcel of land in Norton, Massachusetts, where we are constructing a cGMP manufacturing facility for drug substance for clinical and commercial use.
+In addition, in April 2016, we completed our purchase of a parcel of land in Norton, Massachusetts, where we are completing construction of a cGMP manufacturing facility for drug substance for clinical and, eventually, commercial use.
 We may not have the ability or capacity to manufacture material at a broader commercial scale in the future.
 We may manufacture clinical trial materials or we may contract a third party to manufacture these materials for us.
 Reliance on CMOs entails risks to which we would not be subject if we manufactured products ourselves, including reliance on the CMO for regulatory compliance.